leynos/lag-complexity/docs/lag-complexity-function-design.md

 The development of this crate is a foundational step toward building more sophisticated language agents that are capable of metacognition—the ability to reason about their own reasoning process.
-Frameworks for advanced AI, such as Cognitive Architectures for Language Agents (CoALA), emphasize the need for agents to possess distinct modules for memory, action, and deliberative decision-making.8 The
+Frameworks for advanced AI, such as Cognitive Architectures for Language Agents (CoALA), emphasise the need for agents to possess distinct modules for memory, action, and deliberative decision-making.8 The